HMS Brilliant (H84): Construction and career

 The ship was ordered on 22 March 1929 from Swan Hunter, under the 1928 Naval Programme.
 She was laid down on 8 July 1929, and launched on 9 October 1930, fully fitted out with armament, machinery and equipment, and ready to go to sea, as the seventh RN ship to carry this name.
 Brilliant was completed on 21 February 1931 at a cost of £221,638, excluding items supplied by the Admiralty such as guns, ammunition and communications equipment.
 After her commissioning, she was assigned to the 4th Destroyer Flotilla with the Mediterranean Fleet until September 1936 when it was transferred to Home Fleet.
-On 31 December 1935, the Imperial Airways Short Calcutta flying boat City of Kharthoum crashed just outside the port of Alexandria, Egypt.
+On 31 December 1935, the Short Calcutta flying boat City of Kharthoum (Imperial Airways) crashed just outside the port of Alexandria, Egypt.
 Brilliant rescued the sole survivor, the aircraft's pilot, with the remaining three crew members and nine passengers killed.
 Brilliant was assigned as guard ship at Málaga when the Spanish Civil War began in July 1936.
 On 24 August 1936, the flotilla leader was in collision with the Greek steamer Atonis G. Lemos in thick fog 20 nmi north of Alderney, sinking the merchant ship.
 Brilliant rescued the crew of Atonis G. Lemos and accompanied Keith back to Portsmouth.
 During the winter of 1936–37, Brilliant enforced the arms blockade imposed by Britain and France on both sides by patrolling the Spanish ports on the Bay of Biscay.
 On 6 March 1938, Brilliant and sister-ship were attacked by Nationalist bombers while patrolling off the coast of Southern Spain.
 Neither destroyer was damaged.

 At the outbreak of war in September 1939, Brilliant was assigned to the 19th Destroyer Flotilla at Dover and spent the time before the Battle of France escorting convoys and minelaying operations.
 She collided with the breakwater at Dover on 12 September and required six weeks for repairs.
 On 12 May 1940, the ship took part in Operation XD, the destruction of Dutch port facilities and returned with 100 evacuees aboard.
 On 15 May Brilliant collided with her sister ship en route for the Hook of Holland and was under repair at Sheerness Dockyard until 17 June.
 She was then transferred to the 1st Destroyer Flotilla at Dover, as the heavy losses suffered during the Dunkirk evacuation forced the disbandment of the 19th Flotilla.
 On 25 July, the ship engaged German E-boats off Dover Harbour together with Boreas and was badly damaged by German Junkers Ju 87 "Stuka" dive bombers after she was ordered to withdraw.
 Brilliant was attacked by eight "Stuka"s and the ship was hit by two bombs that passed through the hull without exploding.
 No one was injured, but the steering gear was disabled and she stopped and flooded by the stern.
 The ship was lightened by jettisoning her aft guns and depth charges and was towed back to Dover.
 Brilliant was under repair at Chatham Dockyard until mid-October.